OpenBMB/ToolBench/README.md

     }
 ]
 ```
-Then run the following commands:
+- Finally we are free to inference with the **hello_world** API by running the following commands:
 ```bash
 export RAPIDAPI_KEY=""
 export PYTHONPATH=./